Boris Demidovich: Family and early life

-After graduating in 1923 Demidovich attended the physical-mathematical branch of the teaching faculty, that had been established in 1921, at the Belorussian State University.
+After graduating in 1923 Demidovich attended the physical-mathematical branch of the teaching faculty, that had been established in 1921, at the Belarusian State University.
 He obtained his degree in 1927 and was recommended to the graduate school faculty of higher mathematics, but Demidovich did not consider that a possibility and went to work in Russia instead.

 Professional life

 For four years, Demidovich served as professor of mathematics in secondary schools throughout the Smolensk and Bryansk regions.
 After casually reading an advertisement in a local newspaper, he moved to Moscow and in 1931, taught in a graduate school of the Research Institute of Mathematics and Mechanics at Moscow State University.
 At the end of this short term, he obtained the teaching chair in the Transportation and Economic Institute NKPS, and taught there at the Department of Mathematics in 1932–33.
 In 1933, while retaining his teaching office at T.E.I.
 NKPS, Demidovich was even enlisted as senior member at the Bureau of Pilot Transport construction NKPS and worked there until 1934.

 At the same time, in 1932, Demidovich became a post-graduate student at the Mathematical Institute, Moscow State University, after succeeding a competition.
 As a postgraduate, Demidovich began to work under the guidance of Andrey Nikolaevich Kolmogorov on the theory of functions of a real variable.

 Kolmogorov saw that Demidovich was interested in the problems of differential equations, invited him to join him in studying the qualitative theory of ordinary differential equations under the direction of Vyacheslav Stepanov.
 Supervising his activities, Stepanov identified himself as the scientific advisor of his younger colleague.

 After his graduation, in 1935, Demidovich worked for one semester at the Department of Mathematics at the Institute for the leather industry.
 And, since February 1936, at the invitation of LA Tumarkin, he served as assistant chair of mathematical analysis of Mechanics and Mathematics Faculty of Moscow State University.
 Until his death he remained a permanent staff member.
 In 1935 at the Moscow University, Demidovich discussed his PhD thesis, "On the existence of the integral invariant on a system of periodic orbits" and the following year, he was awarded the degree of Ph.D.

 In 1938, Demidovich was granted the rank of assistant professor of mathematical analysis at Mehmat MSU.
 In 1963, VAK awarded him the degree of Doctor of physical and mathematical sciences, and in 1965, Demidovich was granted the rank of professor in the department of mathematical analysis at Mehmat MSU.
 In 1968, the Presidium of the Supreme Council of Russia awarded Demidovich the honorary title "Meritorious Scientist of the RSFSR".

 Demidovich suddenly died on 23 April 1977 of acute cardiovascular insufficiency.